naiyerasif/site/data/post/2024/2024-03-03-21-05-49-using-localstack-for-aws-lambda-with-sns-trigger.md

 }
 ```

-To verify if the Lambda was invoked, check the logs of the container used for running the function.
+To verify if the Lambda was triggered, check the logs of the container used for running the function.

 ```sh {2} prompt{1} output{2}
 docker logs $"(docker ps --filter ancestor=public.ecr.aws/lambda/java:21 -q)"